-As of June 30, 2010, the Company's total of cash and cash equivalents was \$25.3 million.
-On July 6, 2010 the Company received net proceeds of approximately \$15.3 million through a public offering of common stock.
-(Refer to Note 12 for further details).
+As of September 30, 2010, the Company's total of cash and cash equivalents was approximately \$35.8 million.
 The Company may require additional funds to achieve significant commercialization of MelaFind®.
 However, there can be no assurances that the Company will be able to raise additional financing in the future.
 Additional funds may not become available on acceptable terms, and there can be no assurance that any additional funding that the Company does obtain will be sufficient to meet the Company's needs in the long term.
 In the event that the Company is unable to raise additional funds, the Company has the ability and intent to reduce certain discretionary expenditures.